cseanburns/semantic_web_development/src/p1-introduction-to-semantic-web-development.md

 #### Printing

-I intend this book to be a live document, and therefore it'll be regularly updated.
+I intend this book to be a living document, which means it'll be regularly updated.
 But feel free to print it, if you want.
 You can use the print function to save the entire book as a PDF file.
 See the printer icon at the top right of the screen to get started.